savushkin-r-d/PLCnext-howto/HowTo install Windows tools for C++ programming with MS Visual Studio IDE/readme.md

 ## 3. Installing (updating) the SDK ##

-Navigate to the folder where downloads are previously unzipped, Call the CLI in the console using the following command:
+Navigate to the folder where downloads are previously unzipped.
+Call the CLI in the console using the following command:

 ```ps
 plcncli.exe install sdk –d [installation path] –p [path to archive file]